Test vectors and central L-values for GL(2): Introduction

 In both of these asymptotics, $\mathfrak N_0$ travels along squarefree ideals coprime to $\mathfrak C$ which are products of unramified primes and satisfy our previous parity assumption. \end{theorem}

-Note the above theorem implies the nonvanishing of $\Sigma$, and therefore at least one of these central values, provided $|\mathfrak p| > \frac{3+\sqrt 5}2$ and $|\mathfrak N_0| > d_{L/F} | \mathfrak C|^{h_F}$, or $\mathfrak p$ is arbitrary and $|\mathfrak N_0|$ is sufficiently large.
+Note the above theorem implies the nonvanishing of $\Sigma(\mathfrak N)$, and therefore at least one of these central values, provided $|\mathfrak p| > \frac{3+\sqrt 5}2$ and $|\mathfrak N_0| > d_{L/F} | \mathfrak C|^{h_F}$, or $\mathfrak p$ is arbitrary and $|\mathfrak N_0|$ is sufficiently large.

 We remark that the bounds come from having to estimate the $p$-th Hecke eigenvalues $\{ a_p, a_p^{-1} \}$ of the oldforms of level $\mathfrak N_0$.
-The latter asymptotic comes from an asymptotic for a weighted analogue of Theorem \ref{intro-avgval-thm} in the case of disjoint ramifcation (see \cite{FW}*{Thm 1.2}) to pick off the contribution from the old forms.
+The latter asymptotic comes from an asymptotic for a weighted analogue of Theorem \ref{intro-avgval-thm} in the case of disjoint ramification (see \cite{FW}*{Thm 1.2}) to pick off the contribution from the old forms.
 One should be able to prove a version of Theorem \ref{intro-avgval-thm} involving weighting by Hecke eigenvalues (namely, extend \cite{FW}*{Thm 6.1} to the case of joint ramification) whereby one could inductively obtain asymptotics for the average values $\Sigma(\mathfrak N)$ in the case where $\gcd(\mathfrak N, \mathfrak C)$ has an arbitrary number of prime factors.
 (We remark Sugiyama and Tsuzuki \cite{ST} have recently obtained asymptotics for weighted averages using a different relative trace formula approach when $\Omega$ is trivial, but $\mathfrak N$ need not be squarefree.)

-Note that in previous studies of such averages, $\mathfrak N$ is typically required to be prime (e.g., \cite{RR}) or have an odd number of prime factors (e.g., \cite{FW}) to force the sign of the functional equation to be $+1$.
-However, allowing for joint ramification we can consider levels $\mathfrak N$ which are the product of even numbers of primes, though we are not able to get an exact formula in this situation.
+Note that in previous studies of such averages, $\mathfrak N$ is typically required to be prime (e.g., \cite{RR}) or have an odd number of prime factors (e.g., \cite{FW}) to force the sign of the functional equation to be $+1$ if, say, $d$ is odd.
+However, allowing for joint ramification we can treat levels $\mathfrak N$ with an arbitrary number of prime divisors, though we do not always get an exact formula in this situation.

 Lastly, we include another application of Theorem \ref{intro-avgval-thm} when $\mathfrak N= \mathfrak N_0$ (i.e., \cite{FW}*{Thm 1.1}).
 Here, having an exact formula for the average value over newforms allows us to deduce the nonvanishing mod $p$ of the algebraic part $L^\alg(1/2, \pi_L \otimes \Omega)$ (see \eqref{lvalalg-def}) of the central value for $p$ suitably large.